ocsf/ocsf-java-tools/README.md

-# OCSF Schema Translator
+# OCSF Schema Tools

-This repo contains common code needed for translating events to the Open Cybersecurity Schema Framework.
+This repo contains code for translating existing events to the OCSF Schema.